ganeti/ganeti/man/hbal.rst

 -----------

-The exit status of the command will be zero, unless for some reason the algorithm fatally failed (e.g. wrong node or instance data), or (in case of job execution) either one of the jobs has failed or the balancing was interrupted early.
+The exit status of the command will be zero, unless for some reason the algorithm failed (e.g. wrong node or instance data), invalid command line options, or (in case of job execution) one of the jobs has failed.

+Once job execution via Luxi has started (``-X``), if the balancing was interrupted early (via *SIGINT*, or via ``--max-length``) but all jobs executed successfully, then the exit status is zero; a non-zero exit code means that the cluster state should be investigated, since a job failed or we couldn't compute its status and this can also point to a problem on the Ganeti side.

 BUGS
 ----